emilysaunders28/ui-design-final/README.md

 This should startup the app at http://localhost:3000

-# Getting Started with Create React App
+## Documentation from the React App generator

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).